eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with automation tools and configuration-as-code (CloudFormation, Ansible, Puppet, Chef, Vagrant, etc.)
 	- Experience working with either AWS or GCP services such as compute, databases, VPCs, networking, permissioning and storage
 + skill set:
+	- design and implement efficient ranking algorithm at high throughput and scalable search engine
+	- analyze search and document data using SQL and Hive on Spark, S3, and ElasticSearch
+	- understanding and experience for query expansion and rewrite techniques such as synonyms, auto complete, speel correction, query optimization, and query-to-query similarity
+	- understanding of search ranking quality evaluation and experience with metric-driven search ranking tuning techniques
+	- understanding of knowledge graphs for document understanding and ranking
+		* experience with graph DB, such as Neo4j, ArangoDB, OrientDB
+	- experienced working in a fast-paced environment in an agile/scrum environment with focus on robust design, architecture, TDD, rapid experimentation, A/B testing, and metrics
+	- big data frameworks, such as map-reduce, Spark, Pig, Hive
++ skill set:
 	- Big Data platforms e.g. Cloudera, Hortonworks MapR
 	- Big Data Analytic frameworks and query tools such as: HDINsight, Spark, Storm, Hive, Impala
 	- IoT protocols, gateways, queues, messaging hubs such as IoT Hub, MQTT, XMPP, CoAP, etc.